RunzeJi/SE_P2G8_KnowledgeGraph/README.md

     http://localhost:7474/

-and you are ready go
+and you are ready go.🎉

 [n4jsite]: https://neo4j.com/deployment-center/